+- iv.
 Consultant rates: Consultant rates may not exceed the maximum of \$650 per day or, if paid by the hour, \$81.25 per hour for a maximum 8-hour workday.
 Rates that exceed the maximum rate must be strongly justified by the applicant at the time of the application and approved in writing by OVC after the award is made.
-Consultants or other providers who are donating the cost of their services as match toward the project are also subject to the \$650 per day or \$81.25 per hour limitation.
+Consultants or other providers who are donating the cost of their services as match toward the project are also subject to the \$650 per day or \$81.25 per hour limitation. - v.
+Budget Summary: The summary at the end of the Budget Detail Worksheet should provide the subtotals for the federal request and the non-federal match amounts for the full 3-year period.
+The federal request and non-federal match amount stated in the Budget Summary should match the federal request that was entered into the SF-424.
+(See page 13 for more information about the SF-424.)

-For questions pertaining to budget and examples of allowable and unallowable costs, see the DOJ Grants Financial Guide at DOJ Grants Financial Guide.
+For questions pertaining to budget and examples of allowable and unallowable costs, see the DOJ Grants Financial Guide.